SQW#

 Runs#

-Data can be collected in multiple runs or ‘settings’ where each run has a fixed set of sample parameters.
+Data can be collected in multiple runs or ‘settings’ where each run has a fixed set of sample and instrument parameters.
 In SQW, runs are encoded by assigning a run index irun to each observation and providing an appropriate instrument, sample, and experiment object.
 The instrument and sample objects are often the same for all runs.
 This can be encoded by way of ‘unique object containers’ which store only one copy of each unique object and indices to associate these objects with runs.

 Byte Order#